HicResearch/TREEHOOSE/doc/operations/BackupComponent.md

 EBS by replacing it on the Workspace.

 1. The workspace that needs to be restored must be in stopped state.
-   This can be done by Researcher or Admin from the TRE Web App.
+   This can be done by Researcher or Admin from the SWB Web App.
 1. TRE Admin should have the workspace instance id handy for completing these steps.
 1. Log in to the [AWS Management Console](https://console.aws.amazon.com/) of the TRE account using Admin privileges.